MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-313.md

 # Vendor/Item Purchases (report)

 The **Vendor/Item Purchases** report shows a total of items purchased from vendors in the given date period, grouped by vendors.
-Value entries for each combination of vendor and item are summed up to calculate the total invoiced quantity, and cost and discount amounts.
+The report sums up the value entries for each combination of vendor and item to calculate the total invoiced quantity, and cost and discount amounts.

 The calculated cost amount includes added costs, such as item charges.